-- onsider activities such as . . . ensuring campuses provide a welcoming and supportive environment for students from all backgrounds through affinity groups; diversity, equity, and inclusion (DEI) programming; and shared, accessible spaces."
-Strategies for Increasing Diversity and Opportunities Report at 38 & nn.158-60, 44-46 & nn.185-96.
-Without citation to any factual support, the Letter instead insists that DEI programs "stigmatize students who belong to particular racial groups based on crude racial stereotypes" and "deny students the ability to participate fully in the life of a school."
-Letter at 3. - 62.
-By neglecting to address its departure from settled law, regulations, and the agency's prior guidance and interpretations, the Letter fails to acknowledge the reliance interests of Plaintiffs, states, local education agencies, schools, higher education institutions, and other stakeholders in education.
-The Letter broadly addresses all facets of schools' programs, from pre-school to postsecondary education, including "admissions, financial aid, hiring, training, and other institutional programming," id. at 1 & n.1, and extending to "third-party contractors, clearinghouses, or aggregators," id. at 3.
+- agency's prior guidance and interpretations, the DCL fails to acknowledge the reliance interests of Plaintiffs, states, local education agencies, schools, higher education institutions, and other stakeholders in education.
+The DCL broadly addresses all facets of schools' programs, from preschool to postsecondary education, including "admissions, financial aid, hiring, training, and other institutional programming," id. at 1 & n.1, and extending to "third-party contractors, clearinghouses, or aggregators," id. at 3.
 Schools have invested financially and otherwise in ensuring that their programming conforms with federal law while serving their own missions and the needs of their students.
-Now, in the middle of the academic year, the Letter advises schools and the entire education community indicated by the Letter that they must abruptly change course to adhere to new rules that are broad and open-ended in their reach.
-The impact is felt immediately by schools and educators and radiates out through the entire education community.

-- 63. Educators, including Plaintiffs' members, have invested in practicing their profession in compliance with federal law, including in their own training and professional development, in designing their courses and curriculum, and otherwise.
+Now, in the middle of the academic year and fiscal cycle, the DCL advises schools and the entire education community indicated by the DCL that they must abruptly change course to adhere to new rules that are broad, retroactive, and open-ended in their reach.
+The impact is felt immediately by schools and educators and radiates out through the entire education community. - 113.
+None of the School District Plaintiffs had the opportunity to knowingly accept or reject the federal funds based on the new conditions.
+They cannot continue to deliver the quality of instruction, programming, and professional development that their school communities deserve without federal funds.
+Educators and school districts, including Plaintiffs and their members, have invested in practicing their profession in compliance with federal law, including in their own training and professional development, in designing their courses and curriculum, and otherwise.
 Indeed, laws, regulations, and other guidance and interpretation address the provision of equal educational opportunity and inclusion in many ways, including for students on the basis of race, ethnicity, national origin, sex, and for students with disabilities, English learners, and students experiencing homelessness.
 Compliance with these civil rights obligations is deeply woven into the practice of teaching and education.
-The Letter introduces new and uncertain requirements in educators' work without affording any opportunity to prepare and plan to incorporate these new requirements-a particularly thorny problem, as the Letter's requirements appear to conflict with many other professional requirements, best practices, and other federal laws.
-This places educators and the organizations that serve them in an immediate bind and interferes with the education that students receive. - 64.
-Organizations like Plaintiff NEA and NEA-NH are also impacted by the uncertainty and the change in policies that NEA has relied upon in serving its members.
-The Letter orders schools to "cease all reliance on third-party contractors, clearinghouses, or aggregators that are being used by institutions in an effort to circumvent prohibited uses of race."
-Id. at 3.
-In so doing, the Letter squarely places in contention the training and support that NEA provides to members and in turn to schools. - 65.
+The DCL introduces new and uncertain requirements in educators' work without affording any opportunity to prepare and plan to incorporate these new requirements-a particularly thorny problem, as the DCL's requirements appear to conflict with many other professional requirements, best practices, and other federal laws.
+This places educators and the organizations that serve them in an immediate bind and interferes with the education that students receive.

+- 114. Organizations like Plaintiffs NEA, NEA-NH, and CBED are also impacted by the uncertainty and the change in policies.
+The DCL orders schools to "cease all reliance on third-party contractors, clearinghouses, or aggregators that are being used by institutions in an effort to circumvent prohibited uses of race," id. at 3, and makes discriminatory educator practices that are common to teaching and learning.
+In so doing, the DCL squarely places in contention the training and support that NEA and NEA-NH provide to members and in turn to schools, as well as the training, programming, and consultation that CBED provides to students and teachers through their schools and districts. - 115.
 Moreover, ED elected to set forth substantive obligations and a vow to vigorously enforce them without proceeding through the notice and comment process set out by Congress in the APA.
 5 U.S.C. § 553.
-Indeed, by inviting comments in a footnote to the Letter, see Letter at 1 n.3, ED appears to be aware that notice-and-comment rulemaking was required, but attempts to avoid its obligations.
+Indeed, by inviting comments in a footnote to the DCL, see DCL at 1 n.3, ED appears to be aware that notice-and-comment rulemaking was required, but attempts to avoid its obligations.
 Section 553 demands that notice and comment be solicited before "not less than 30 days before [the rule's] effective date."
 5 U.S.C. § 553(d).

 II.
-The letter invites arbitrary and discriminatory enforcement and compels immediate compliance.
+The DCL invites arbitrary and discriminatory enforcement and compels immediate compliance.